DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-wizard/data-bound-report/connect-to-an-entity-framework-data-source.md

 ---
 title: Connect to an Entity Framework Data Source
 ---
+# Connect to an Entity Framework Data Source
 The topics in this section describe the steps required to connect a report to an Entity Framework data source using the [Report Wizard](../../../../../../interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-wizard/data-bound-report.md).

 This task includes the following steps.